 Editor’s Note on July 14, 2020: While this post was written in 2018, these social media tips still reign true today.
 Some additional details have been added – the updated notes appear in bold, italic text below.

 It’s almost 2019.
 Surely every business owner knows how to use social media by now, right?
 While those of us who work in the business take this for granted, it really isn’t true.
 Many small business owners still struggle with the basics.
 If that sounds like you, then today’s post is just what you need.

 Here are the five simple steps you need if you’ve managed to avoid social media up until now.

 Check Out Your Competition

-There is no reason to completely reinvent the wheel.
+There’s no reason to completely reinvent the wheel.
 Your social media step one is looking at your competitors.
-See what they are doing and most importantly, are they getting good interaction?
-Remember, just because they are posting content, that doesn’t mean anyone is actually paying attention.
+See what they’re doing and most importantly, are they getting good interaction?
+Remember, just because they’re posting content doesn’t mean anyone is actually paying attention.

 Look for signs of engagement such as shares, comments, and likes.
 If no one is interacting with the company, find another example to study.
 Make a list of the kind of content which seems to work and, if applicable, tailor it to your needs.

 You don’t need to be everywhere.
 So, pick one platform to start.
 How do you decide?
 Think about your target customers and choose a platform based on their interests, not yours.
 Sure, you may love Pinterest, but if your clients are engineers and chemists, you might be better off building out your LinkedIn profile.
 Conversely, you may enjoy the rapid-fire interaction of Twitter, but if your customers are middle-aged women, Facebook is where you need to be.

 Use this list as a starting point for your decision.